Sapho (1917 film): Reception

 Like many American films of the time, Sapho was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors required a cut of the view of Jean pointing at the bed and accusing Sapho.

+Preservation

+Sapho is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.